andriylak/searchtrees/Readme.md

 ### `AVLtree` Class (from `AVLtree.py`)

-The `AVLtree` class extends the `TreeRoot` class to provide AVL tree functionality, including insertion, deletion, merging and balancing operations.
+The `AVLtree` class extends the `BinarySearchTree` class to provide AVL tree functionality, including insertion, deletion, merging and balancing operations.

 #### Methods:
 Here’s the rewritten documentation for the `AVLtree` class methods, following the same style as before.
 Each method includes a description, example usage, and expected output, using the **same tree structure** for consistency: